Kees1958/uBol-stripped/README.md

-# UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER WITH DYNAMIC DNR FILTERING (version 8.5)
+# UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER WITH DYNAMIC DNR FILTERING (version 8.6)

 uBol-stripped blocks ads, trackers, and privacy threats while you browse — without slowing your browser down.
 It works silently in the background from the moment you install it.
 It offers AdGuard-like functionality with uBO-lite efficiency AND has some unique features like the Dynamic DNR filter and Privacy Inspector.

 WORRY-FREE SAFE SURFING

-Choose how long you want to enable the power tools in balanced settings for seamless and safe random surfing
+One-tap protection boost for a chosen session (20/60/session) when browsing somewhere unfamiliar.
+Auto-dismisses cookie banners, adds extra tracking blocklists (39,000+ domains), and blocks third-party scripts/frames from unfamiliar regions.

 IMPORT ABP RULES